James-Chapman/SingleLog/README.md

 ## Note

+* Currently Windows only, Linux support on the way.
 * Trace level logging is only available in debug builds.
 In release builds the lowest logging level is debug.